 SCS makes every effort to get students in as quickly as possible.
 Our goal is to schedule intake appointments within a week.
 During the busiest times of the semester, it may take longer.
 SCS is always available to respond to emergencies.
 When you call or come to the Center, please let the front desk personnel know if it is an emergency.
-The initial intake paperwork takes approximately 15 minutes to complete.
-You can expect your intake counselor to spend approximately 30 minutes with you to assess your current situation, plan a course of action, and decide whether SCS can be beneficial to you.
+Find out more at our “Frequently Asked Questions” page.

 Although you will meet initially with an intake counselor, you may be assigned to another psychologist or counselor on our staff who can best assist you.
 We also have clinicians available to see students on an emergency basis during our regular work hours (8:00 am – 5:00 pm).

 If your present situation is an emergency, or if you feel you need to be seen urgently, then we will work you into our appointment schedule.
 If you are not certain whether your situation is an emergency or crisis, then call the Center.
 Our administrative assistant will contact you with one of the SCS clinicians.

 Your college years are a time of tremendous excitement and potential, but they can also be demanding and stressful.
 There are academic responsibilities, as well as the tasks of establishing a greater sense of identity, moving toward increased independence, and developing meaningful relationships.
 SCS can help you deal with these issues when they become overwhelming.